There are seven steps for taking a train in China:

 How to check in with an e-ticket: Please present the passport/travel permit you used to buy the ticket at the manual ticket check.
 Staff members need to check it manually.

 Usually check-in starts 15-30 minutes before departure.
 Barriers close 5 minutes before departure.
-Don't lose or throw away your ticket as you will need to show your ticket again at the exit of the station.
+If you collected the paper ticket, don't lose it or throw it away as you will need to show your ticket again at the exit of the station.

 After your ticket has been checked, check the LED screen or follow everyone else entering through your ticket gate to find your platform.
 In some circumstances, you may need to walk up and down some stairs to get onto the platform.

-Unlike in Europe, boarding platforms in China don't have gates.
-If you are traveling with children, keep an eye on them due to the large crowds.
-There may be a lot of pushing and shoving!
+Unlike in Europe, train boarding platforms in China typically do not have gates.
+When traveling with children, it's essential to keep a close eye on them, especially considering the large crowds.
+Be aware that there may be instances of pushing and shoving, so exercising caution and ensuring the safety of your companions is important.

 6. Find Your Train and Seat